Constructions of new matroids and designs over GF(q): -PMD's and Subspace Designs

-\begin{proof} By the cryptomorphic definition of a $q$-matroid in Theorem \ref{crypto:flat-rank}, it would be enough to show that $\mathcal{F}$ satisfies the axioms (F1), (F2) and (F3).
-By taking $S=\emptyset$, we see that $E\in \mathcal{F}$.
+\begin{theorem} Let $\mathcal{S}$ be a $q$-Steiner system and let $\mathcal{B}$ denote its blocks.
+Let $\mathcal{F}$ be defined as in Proposition \ref{prop:classifysteinerflats}.
+Then $(E,\mathcal{F})$ defines a $q$-matroid given by its flats. \end{theorem} \begin{proof} By the cryptomorphic definition of a $q$-matroid in Theorem \ref{crypto:flat-rank}, it would be enough to show that $\mathcal{F}$ satisfies the axioms (F1), (F2) and (F3).
+We have that (F1) holds by Proposition \ref{prop:classifysteinerflats}.
 By the definition of $\mathcal{F}$, we see that (F2) also holds.
+To prove $(F3)$, let $F \in \mathcal{F}$ and let $x \subseteq E$ be a one-dimensional subspace such that $x \nsubseteq F$.
+If $\dim(F)=k$ then the unique cover of $F$ in ${\mathcal F}$ that contains $x$ is the whole space $E\in \mathcal F$, since no block contains a $(k+1)$-dimensional space.
+Now suppose that $\dim(F) =t-1$.
+Then $\dim(x+F)=t$ so that there exists a unique block, which is contained in $\mathcal{F}$, that covers $F$ and contains $x$.
+Finally, suppose that $\dim(F) \leq t-2$.
+Then $\dim(F+x) \leq t-1$, so that by Proposition \ref{prop:classifysteinerflats} $x+F \in \mathcal{F}$, which is clearly the unique cover of $F$ that contains $x$. \end{proof}